 Every printing process is different.
-What might work for one of your competitors, could not work for your business at all.
+What might work for one of your competitors, could possibly not work for your business at all.
 When thinking about making the transition to digital textile printing, you have a choice to make: single-pass or multi-pass printing?
-How do you know which printing technique is most profitable for your printing business?
-To support you in making this decision, I explain which questions you should ask yourself to find out which technique best suits your printing process.

 The difference between a single-pass and multi-pass scanning printer is in the way ink is distributed onto the fabric.
 In multi-pass scanning printing, the printheads are mounted to a carriage that moves from left to right and right to left over the width of the fabric.
 After moving along the whole substrate-width, the fabric is moved forward with half the carriage depth (2 pass printing) or a quarter of that (4-pass printing) and start printing another horizontal bar, but this time they move from right to left.
 Hence the name “scanning” printer.

 In single-pass printing, however, there is no moving carriage at all.
 The printheads are mounted over the full width of the fabric on a fixed printbar, one for each color.
 The fabric moves under those bars with a constant speed, so the image is built up in one stroke (hence 'single pass') of 1 vertical image bar over the full width.

 How to choose between single-pass and multi-pass printing

 When making the transition to digital textile printing, you need to evaluate if either a multi-pass or single-pass printer is the most suitable option for your production process.
 How do you make that decision and which parameters should you take into account?
 Answering the questions that I specified below will help you make the right decision.

 - Do you want to print less or more than 5 million meters of fabric per year?